 The decayed portion of your tooth is removed.
 A mild acid solution is used to etch the tooth so the composite material will bond well to the surfaces.
+Solutions to prime and bond the tooth are used next.
 Our dentists will help you choose a shade of white composite to match your tooth enamel very closely and then insert it in small increments until the cavity is entirely filled.

 A curing light is used to harden each layer.
 The dentist will then have you bite down on the new filling to make sure that your teeth meet comfortably.
 The final step is to do any fine-tuning necessary and then polish the filling.